Iasa-Global/btabok/pages/engagement_model/innovate.md

 # Why is Innovation Important to Architects

 ![image001](media/innovate001.jpg)

-Figure 1 MIT Sloan Innovation and Disruption
+Figure 1 MIT Sloan Innovation and Disruption</br>

 The architecture practice is a major source of innovation for the digital advantage of a company within the limits of risk-appetite and safety and liability limits of the organization.